 - Develops national and state item filing proposals

-A business as complex as NCCI requires the support of professionals with a wide range of skills and experiences—from a team dedicated to providing superior customer support, to IT professionals that power our company with the latest technology.
+A business as complex as NCCI requires the support of professionals with a wide range of skills and expertise—from a team dedicated to providing superior customer support, to IT professionals that power our company with the latest technology.
 Career paths for General Professionals at NCCI include:

 NCCI’s Customer Operations team provides support and analysis that helps educate customers and assess their specific needs.
 This division is an excellent jumping off point for entry-level professionals with an interest in our business as well as seasoned professionals.
 Departments within this division include: